hashicorp/terraform-google-boundary-enterprise-worker-hvd/README.md

-# Boundary Worker on Google
+# Boundary Enterprise Worker HVD on GCP GCE

-Terraform module used by HashiCorp Professional Services to deploy Boundary Worker on Google.
-For deploying workers, please see the [Boundary Workers on Google](https://github.com/hashicorp-services/terraform-google-boundary-worker) module.
-Prior to deploying in production, the code should be reviewed, potentially tweaked/customized, and tested in a non-production environment.
+Terraform module aligned with HashiCorp Validated Designs (HVD) to deploy Boundary Enterprise Worker(s) on Google Cloud Platform (GCP) using Compute Engine instances.
+This module is designed to work with the complimentary [Boundary Enterprise Controller HVD on GCP GCE](https://github.com/hashicorp/terraform-google-boundary-enterprise-controller-hvd) module.

 <!-- ## Boundary Architecture